tdlib/td/example/java/README.md

 In Windows, use vcpkg toolchain file by adding parameter -DCMAKE_TOOLCHAIN_FILE=<VCPKG_DIR>/scripts/buildsystems/vcpkg.cmake

-Then you can build this example:
+After this you can compile the example source code:
 ```
 cd <path to TDLib sources>/example/java
 mkdir build